-In Q1 a guide wire was left in situ following insertion of a central venous catheter.
+In Q1 2015/16, a guide wire was left in situ following insertion of a central venous catheter.
 A scan the next day found the guide wire and it was removed.
-No harm was caused to the patient as a result of this incident, a full investigation has been carried out and actions will be put in place.
+No harm was caused to the patient as a result of this incident, a full investigation has been carried out and actions are being implemented.

-In Q2, laser Pan-Retinal Photocoagulation (PRP) treatment (an ophthalmology procedure) was carried out on an incorrect patient.
-After the procedure had commenced the staff realised and the procedure was stopped immediately.
+stopped immediately.
 The patient was informed of what happened at the time of the incident and an apology was made.
 The patient has also since been contacted and informed that an investigation is taking place.
-There was no immediate harm to the patient, who will be closely monitored in clinic.
+There In Q2 2015/16, laser Pan-Retinal Photocoagulation (PRP) treatment (an ophthalmology procedure) was carried out on an incorrect patient.
+After the procedure had commenced the staff realised and the procedure was was no immediate harm to the patient, who will be closely monitored in clinic.
 Immediate precautionary measures have been put in place and the pre-operative checklist is to be adapted.
+There were no Never Events reported in Q3 2015/16.